The problem I have with goals is that they require a clear vision of where you want to go.

 I don’t have that.

-Plus, goals usually reinforces something that you already have: an idea, a plan, a project, a habit.
+Plus, goals usually reinforce something that you already have: an idea, a plan, a project, or a habit.

 Right now, I want the opposite.